-The question arises whether the Prevention Principle can be explicitly contracted out of, so that a liquidated damages regime can remain on foot despite the Contractor being prevented due to the Employer delaying the works.
+The question arises whether the Prevention Principle can be explicitly contracted out of, so that a liquidated damages regime can remain on foot despite the Contractor being prevented due to the Owner delaying the works.

-As well as providing for extensions of time for acts or omissions of the Employer, our standard EPC Contract attempts to contract out of the Prevention Principle as follows:
+As well as providing for extensions of time for acts or omissions of the Owner, our standard EPC Contract attempts to contract out of the Prevention Principle as follows:

-- Any principle of law or equity (including the Prevention Principle and those which might otherwise entitle the Contractor to relief), which might otherwise cause the date for commercial operation to be set at large and liquidated damages unenforceable, will not apply - For the avoidance of doubt, a delay caused by any act or omission of the Employer or any failure by the Employer or the Employer's representative to comply with this clause will not cause the date for commercial operation to be set at large - Nothing clauses 1 or 2 will prejudice any right of the Contractor to claim an extension of time or delay costs in accordance with this contract for that delay.
+- Any principle of law or equity (including those which might otherwise entitle the Contractor to relief and the Prevention Principle) which might otherwise cause the Date for Commercial Operation to be set at large and liquidated damages unenforceable, will not apply - For the avoidance of doubt, a delay caused by any act or omission of the Owner or any failure by the Owner or the Owner's Representative to comply with this Clause [] will not cause the Date for Commercial Operation to be set at large - Nothing in Clause [].2 will prejudice any right of the Contractor to claim an extension of time under this Clause [] or delay costs under [] for that delay.

 While we believe that this clause is valid, and that the Prevention Principle can be contracted out of, we must emphasise that this view has not yet received judicial confirmation.
-There do not appear to be any cases directly in point.
+There do not appear to be any cases directly on point.
 However, general principles of law in related areas may provide guidance in this area.